How Cub Scouting Works

-The Pack is made up of the dens, led by the Cubmaster, and typically meets at 6:30 PM the 3rd Tuesday of the month at Saint Paul the Apostle Parish Center.
+The Pack is led by the Cubmaster and made up of Dens led by Den Leaders.
+Dens typically meet once or twice a month in addition to a monthly Pack meeting.
 This is the culmination of the monthly den meetings and activities.
 There are games, skits, songs, ceremonies, and presentations of badges and awards that children earned during that month.
-The pack, including families and siblings, also participate in other special events throughout the year, including:
+The pack, including families and siblings, also participates in other special events throughout the year, including:

 Pack committee members are volunteers and perform administrative functions of the pack.
 The committee meets monthly with the den leaders to discuss and plan pack activities, fundraising, leader training, and advancement.
 All parent/adult partners are invited to attend pack committee meetings.
 Here is a snapshot of how the pack is organized: